AceDataCloud/SunoAPI/README.md

 Suno has recently upgraded its music generation model to version V5.
 To call the latest V5, simply change the model parameter to `chirp-v5`, which can generate songs up to 9 minutes long.

 However, Suno does not officially provide an API.
-AceDataCloud offers a set of Suno APIs that simulate the official Suno interface, making it convenient and quick to generate desired music.
+AceDataCloud offers a set of Suno APIs that simulate the official Suno interface, making it easy and quick to generate the desired music.

 ### Application and Usage